Ian is a full-blooded Filipino visual artist who incorporates Pinoy myth and folklore in his work.

 A Talisman is an object believed to have the power to protect its wearer from harm or danger.
 It must be energized or magnetized by a master to be useful.
 The word talisman comes from the Arabic word tilasm; an alteration of the Greek telasmo which means 'completion in religious rite' —from the word tello (meaning 'I complete or perform a rite').

 A Charm is meant to attract (luck or love), whereas an Amulet is meant to repel (evil or danger).
-The word comes from the Latin amuletum, meaning 'an object that protects a person from trouble".
+The word comes from the Latin amuletum, meaning "an object that protects a person from trouble".
 So for the Potterheads out there, sorry to disappoint but the Patronus Charm technically should be called an amulet because it repels dementors.

-Ancient Filipinos believed that a special stone, shells or fossils, a tattoo, a part of an animal or some mysterious object with the right mumbo jumbo will protect from the dangers of battle and plague.
+Ancient Filipinos believed that a special stone, shell or fossil, a tattoo, a part of an animal, or some mysterious object with the right mumbo jumbo will protect them from the dangers of battle and plague.

 The commonly used word for a talisman in the Philippines is Agimat, which comes from the Malay word azimat and the Arabicʿazīma of the same meaning.

 Sometimes it is also referred to as Anting-anting, which means 'ear pendant' in Javanese, and a part of a wider Southeast Asian tradition of tribal jewelry such as gantung (meaning "hanging" or "to hang") in Indonesian or Malay.

 But it's also called Mutya (a pearl, a lady, or denoting something precious) or Birtud in Visayan; borrowed from the Old Spanish virtud or vertud, from the Latin virtūs or virtūtis (meaning 'virtue').